-For fiscal year 2017, we measured the earnings component at the Company level based on consolidated income before income taxes.
-At the Group level, we measured earnings based on earnings before interest and taxes.
-In doing so, the Committee excluded items such as income taxes and interest expense, which generally are not impacted by the performance of lower level executives whose award includes a Group level earnings component.
+For fiscal year 2018, the financial-based metric consisted of an earnings component, weighted at 55% of the total opportunity, and an EBITDA margin component, weighted at 15%.
+We measured the earnings component at the Company level based on consolidated income before income taxes.
+At the Group and Business Unit level, we measured earnings based on operating income or EBITDA.
+In doing so, the Committee excluded items such as income taxes and interest expense, which generally are not impacted by the performance of executives whose award includes a Group or Business Unit earnings component.
+We measured the EBITDA margin component at the Company, Group and Business Unit level as the sum of earnings, interest expense, tax expense, depreciation and amortization expense divided by net sales.